3DCoded/3MS/docs/setup/controllers/minirambo.md

 If the RAMBo lights up, you wired it correctly!

-Finally, plug the RAMBo into your Klipper host with the blue cable that came with it.
+Finally, plug the RAMBo into your Klipper host with the cable that came with it.